dirkhradecky/stackoverflow/README.md

 **1. Which technologies are the most popular and widely used?**

-- Are there differences depending on the region?
-- Are there differences based on the experience of developers or developer groups?
 - Which technologies are currently being used the most, and which ones would the participants like to work with in the future?

 **2. Which technologies currently offer the highest salaries?**